cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/hand_posing.md

 **Button Parameter?** must be toggled to use the button parameter, otherwise the Animation Parameter will be used.

 To set and clear parameters in code use the below static function calls used by the HVRHandAnimator.
+The first parameter being the hand that this assignment will affect.

 ```csharp